sylvhama/modern-js/README.md

 - [Composition over Inheritance](https://www.youtube.com/watch?v=wfMtDGfHWpA) :clapper: At school I had to do a lot of Object Oriented Programming.
 This video helped me to understand why it's not always necessary.

 ### Documentation
 Sometimes you will need to search for documentation, for example if you don't know a specific keyword in a codebase or you would like to learn how to use a native function.
-Of course you cna use any search engine or Stackoverflow but I would recommend using the [MDN Web Docs](https://developer.mozilla.org/).
+Of course you can use any search engine or Stackoverflow but I would recommend using the [MDN Web Docs](https://developer.mozilla.org/).

 ## 2) React :atom_symbol: